-Water Treatment Trends in Kalamazoo & Battle Creek: Chlorine vs. Chloramine
+Water Treatment Trends in Michigan: Chlorine vs. Chloramine

 More cities and municipalities around the country are switching their standard water treatment methods — from chlorine to chloramine.
 Especially in areas of the west where droughts are causing cities to scramble for imported water sources, the switch to chloramine, rather than chlorine, can be common.
 In this piece we’ll take a look at what you need to know about: